Passport and Visa

 Note: If your host country requires that you obtain a visa in order to study abroad

-there, you must do so --
+there, you must do so -- this is non-negotiable.

 Visa requirements vary from country to country.
 Information relating to all visas